Streamlining tracking number creation: more numbers and fewer mistakes

 Too many steps leading to drop-off and inaccurate setup

-The tracking number creation wizard had a ~30% drop-off rate in the questionnaire section alone.
-Many numbers that were created were also misconfigured, which undermined attribution accuracy.
-I made the case to prioritize this as the highest-leverage opportunity.
+The tracking number creation wizard saw ~30% drop-off in the questionnaire alone, and many created numbers were misconfigured, undermining attribution accuracy.
+I noted this as the highest-leverage opportunity.

 Research and FullStory analysis showed friction at both ends of the spectrum:

-• New users experienced decision fatigue, leading to hesitation and drop-off.
+• New users: decision fatigue, leading to hesitation and drop-off.

-• Experienced users found the flow repetitive and click-heavy, especially when creating multiple numbers.
+• Experienced users: repetitive, click-heavy setup when creating multiple numbers.

 Design thinking